 When is It best to visit Iceland?

-I recommended June to August as the best time to visit Iceland in my post on how to visit Iceland on a budget, so check that out.
+In my post on how to visit Iceland on a budget, I explain how I think summer can actually represent good value for money – so check that out.
 You’ll get some tips on how to save money also (Iceland is expensive for most of us!).